Beth discovers inner strength when she loses what she loves most.

 She couldn't move.
 She felt sticky liquid and caught the rusty smell of blood.

 'Dear God Is this how it all ends?
-Please let it be fast and not much pain.'
+Please let it be fast.'

 His breath smelled like rotten meat.
 "Don't give me no reason to finish you.
 Are we cool?"

-"I don't want to see you around me, you too cute to die, dude!"
+"I don't wanna see ya round, too cute to die, dude!"

 Then Jesse was gone.